Guderian2nd/TrueHistoryAI/AI Rules.md

 .
 IF BuildingProdResource is Tech AND Tech is TechVeryHigh THEN BuildResourceBuilding is VeryLow

-IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is Hig
+IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High IF En
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNDU1NDY3MF19
+eyJoaXN0b3J5IjpbMTM5ODExNzExNl19
 -->